-Laura Brey, program coordinator for the Pennsylvania Environmental Council, oversees this reforestation effort across the state.
-Bray says the hope is that the warblers will be attracted to this spot as the trees start grow.
+Laura England, program coordinator for the Pennsylvania Environmental Council, oversees this reforestation effort across the state.
+England says the hope is that the warblers will be attracted to this spot as the trees start grow.

-“We’re excited to continue to grow this program and do more,” Bray said.
-“There’s a lot of a lot of opportunity for reforestation across the state.”
+“We’re excited to continue to grow this program and do more,” England said.
+“There’s a lot of opportunity for reforestation across the state.”

 It will be about 50 years before there’s a mature forest here again.
 Scott Eggerud, the forester, hopes the volunteers will come back to see how the trees they’ve planted are doing.
 Though, he says it’s not just about growing trees.

 “The trees are an indicator of the quality of that site,” he said.
 “If we’re growing nice trees that tells us that we have a very healthy ecosystem.”